DBProductions/postgresql-graph-playground/README.md

 docker compose up
 ```

-This will start the PostgreSQL container and set up the database with executing the `init.sql` script.
+This will start the PostgreSQL container and set up the database with executing the `./initdb/init.sql` script.

 #### View the Graph